marckcode/marckcode.github.io/_posts/2024-06-20-net-load-ramps-brazil.markdown

 Penetration of Variable Renewable Energy Sources" (FERV, in portuguese), outlines the relevance of the Net Load Ramp analysis and its repercusion on the brazilian power grid of the future.

+The plot below shows the typical behaviour of the Load in the Brazilian power grid for the first week of October in 2023.

 <center><img src="/assets/post2/load_evolve_2.png"></center>

 The approach taken to calculate the ramp magnitudes is as follows: